Welcome to Tidy3D#

 Installation of Tidy3D Python API#

-If you wish to run the Tidy3D Python API locally, follow the instructions below.
+If you wish to install the Tidy3D Python API locally, the following instructions should work for most users.

 Create a new Python virtual environment#

 If you already have Python installed on your computer, it is possible that some packages in your current environment could have version conflicts with Tidy3D.
 To avoid this, we strongly recommend that you create a clean Python virtual environment to install Tidy3D.